 Quantitative reconstructions of salinity & water isotopes from Paired H & C Isotopes in Mangrove Lipids

 Mangroves are woody trees that have adapted to live in brackish and saline water.
 They are prominent on coastlines throughout the tropics and subtropics and form extremely productive ecosystems.
 Although they cover only a small portion of the globe, mangroves play an outsized role in the global carbon cycle, and are responsible for up to 15% of the organic carbon stored in marine sediment.
 This means that organic biomarkers from mangroves are abundant in tropical and subtropical coastal sediments, and that lipids from these plants can provide important insights on environmental change at low latitudes.

 My PhD research established a new tool for reconstructing past salinity and rainfall rates using the stable hydrogen and carbon isotope ratios of mangrove lipid biomarkers (Ladd & Sachs, 2012; 2013; 2015a; 2015b).
 This proxy is applicable to coastal lakes, swamps, and near shore sedimentary deposits in the tropics, and is based on systematic changes in the isotopic ratios of mangrove biomarkers with salinity.
-I have continued to investigate the mechanisms responsible for these relationships through a combination of field and greenhouse based studies (Ladd & Sachs, 2017; He et al., 2017; Park et al., 2019)
+I have continued to investigate the mechanisms responsible for these relationships through a combination of field and greenhouse based studies (Ladd & Sachs, 2017; He et al., 2017; Park et al., 2019; He et al., 2020)